What is Hay Fever?

 What should you eat?

 Some foods, however, may help relieve the symptoms of hay fever and rhinitis.
-Indeed, many experts believe eating foods rich in an antioxidant called quercetin could help, since quercetin is thought to act as an antihistamine.
+Indeed, many experts believe eating foods rich in an antioxidant called quercetin could help, since quercetin is thought to have anti-allergic properties.

 Foods that contain quercetin include blueberries, blackberries, blackcurrants, kale, onions, broccoli, yellow and green peppers and black tea.